dot3dash4dot/LightwaveRFActionRunner/README.md

 ##### Home/Away Dependency

+Set the router's connection details in `RouterIP` and `RouterPassword`.

-`Phones` should contain a list of phones that should be checked when determining if anyone is home.
+`Phones` should then contain a list of phones that should be checked when determining if anyone is home.

 * Person Name is just there as a way of showing whose phone is whose and is not used for any other purpose
 * Phone Name is what is looked for when querying the devices connected to the route, unless an IP address is provided for the phone